mgechev/blog.mgechev.com/_posts/2015-03-09-build-learn-your-own-light-lightweight-angularjs.md

 - Simplifying the API
 - Removing components, which are not essential for our understanding of the core concepts

 This is what I did in my "Lightweight AngularJS" implementation, which is [hosted on GitHub](https://github.com/mgechev/light-angularjs).
-The code is with **only learn purpose and should not be used in production** otherwise a kitty somewhere will suffer.
+The code is **only with educational purpose and should not be used in production** otherwise a kitty somewhere will suffer.
 I used this method of explaining AngularJS in classes I taught at [HackBulgaria](http://hackbulgaria.com) and [Sofia University](http://fmi.uni-sofia.bg/en).
 You can also find slides from my talk "Lightweight AngularJS" in the bottom of the blog post.

 Before reading the rest of the article I strongly recommend you first to get familiar with the basics of AngularJS.
 A good start could be this [short overview of AngularJS](http://blog.mgechev.com/2014/05/08/angularjs-in-patterns-part-1-overview-of-angularjs/).